 - gluten-free spaghetti noodles

-Spaghetti sauce: This AIP spaghetti sauce is made with canned pumpkin, but can also be made with regular tomato sauce/canned tomato if you are not intolerant to tomatoes.
-Or you can also do half pumpkin and half tomato β Iβve tried this and it also tastes great!
+Spaghetti sauce: This spaghetti sauce is made with canned pumpkin, but can also be made with regular tomato sauce, canned tomato, and/or tomato paste if you are not intolerant to tomatoes.
+Or you can also do half pumpkin and half tomato – I’ve tried this and it also tastes great!
+Keep in mind, tomatoes are low FODMAP but not AIP.

-Add onion and garlic: because this recipe is also low FODMAP, I have not included onion or garlic in the sauce recipe.
-If you tolerate onions and garlic, feel free to add them to the recipe.
-Start with one medium onion and 2 to 3 garlic cloves if you are doing fresh, and half a tablespoon of each onion powder or/and garlic powder if you are doing dried.
+Add onion and garlic: Because this recipe is also low FODMAP, I have not included onion or garlic in the sauce.
+If you tolerate fresh garlic and onions, feel free to add them.
+Start with one chopped onion and 2 to 3 garlic cloves, or half a teaspoon of each onion powder and garlic powder if you are doing dried.

 Recipe pairing ideas

-This paleo spaghetti recipe can be served with AIP biscuits as a side (check out this great recipe by Eat Beautiful)!
+This spaghetti can be served with AIP biscuits as a side dish – check out this great recipe by Eat Beautiful!

 Or these AIP breadsticks recipe by Primal Palate!